mcneel/developer.rhino3d.com/_guide_topics/general/how-this-site-works.md

 What if you want to just correct a typo in both the `master` and the stable `n` versions of the site?

 In this case, the fastest and easiest way is to simply correct the typo in both branches on the GitHub site itself.
-For example, if you wanted to correct a typo on <a href="https://github.com/{{ site.nwo }}/blob/{{ site.git_branch }}/{{ page.path }}" target="_blank">this very guide</a>, just click the "Edit this file" - the little pencil icon in the upper right-hand corner.
+For example, if you wanted to correct a typo on [this very guide](https://github.com/{{ site.nwo }}/blob/{{ site.git_branch }}/{{ page.path }}), just click the "Edit this file" - the little pencil icon in the upper right-hand corner.
 Make your correction, then switch to the `wip` branch and do the same thing.
 For small fixes, this works just as well as a [cherry-picked](https://git-scm.com/docs/git-cherry-pick) commit.

 ---